YendisFish/Gamma/README.md

-# Prism
+# Gamma
 With C#s incredibly disappointing support for importing unmanaged libraries, I have decided to write a wrapper to import and marshal unmanaged types into managed code.
-In other words, I would like to introduce Prism!
+In other words, I would like to introduce Gamma!
 An all new, niche library I am working on to interop with native libraries.

 # Supported Platforms
-Prism supports both Windows and Linux, with hopeful future support for OSX!
+Gamma supports both Windows and Linux, with hopeful future support for OSX!

-Keep in mind that on linux, Prism needs the
+Keep in mind that on linux, Gamma needs the
 C standard libraries to be installed to run!

 # Dependencies